 The University Health Wellness Committee's goal is to improve the health and quality of life for House Staff and their families.
 University Health offers a discounted gym membership at Gold's Gym locations with access to San Antonio and surrounding area locations dependent on level of membership requested.
 Some Gold's Gym memberships offer a nursery at no additional charge and several locations operate 24 hours per day.
 House Staff may register for Gold's Gym through the Employee Health Clinic located on the 3rd Floor of University Hospital or at the facility using their UH ID badge to receive the discount rate.
-For additional details, amenities, hours and locations, refer to the Gym Membership page on the UH InfoNet under Department > Employee Health, or the Employee Health Clinic at 210-358-2277.
+For additional details, refer to the Employee Discounts on the UH InfoNet under Department > Human Resources > Benefits, or contact the Employee Health Clinic at 210-358-2277.